Table of content

 You’ll start to understand how the business ecosystem is connected to customers and how to mobilize them for business success.
 Many of these books abandon old, worn-out methodologies in favor of new, modern approaches that include content marketing, advocacy, and tribalism.
-You will notice that the books from Seth Godin come up quite often, that is because our CEO, Ewa Wysocka, really stands by his writings and recommends him for every business owner who would like to grow their business.
+You will notice that the books from Seth Godin come up quite often, that is because our CEO, Ewa Wysocka, really stands by his writings and recommends him to every business owner who would like to grow their business.

-This book is Ewa's favorite, you can see it just by looking at our company's name, and it may seem like an unusual choice for a list of the best digital marketing books to read, but it’s theoretically very powerful.
+This book is Ewa’s favorite!
+You can see it just by looking at our company’s name, and it may seem like an unusual choice for a list of the best digital marketing books to read, but it’s theoretically very powerful.
 It challenges the mindset that we need to sell.
 Instead, it posits that we could, in fact, lead customers to our product by identifying our tribe and leading them to our helpful solution.
 The application of this tribal idea is far-reaching, encompassing everything from the boardroom to the backroom.

-This book focused on creating intrigue and standing out from a sea of similar products.
+This book focuses on creating intrigue and standing out from a sea of similar products.
 It teaches you how to build something worth marketing from the outset.
 Those who have seen a normal cow will tell no one but show them a purple cow and now chins are wagging!
 Great for leaders looking to innovate and crystalize their marketing direction, it’s a powerful thought piece.